Michael Schumacher: 1991–1993: Maiden points, podiums, and wins

 From the 1992 Portuguese Grand Prix to the 1998 Monaco Grand Prix, Schumacher was not beaten by his teammate when both cars finished.
-1992 was also the first of many times that Schumacher beat his teammate through a full season, and Martin Brundle was fired as a result.
+The year 1992 was also the first of many times that Schumacher beat his teammate through a full season, and Martin Brundle was fired as a result.
 Benetton team boss Flavio Briatore later regretted this decision, saying that he had underestimated the ability of both his drivers.
 Schumacher finished third in the Drivers' Championship in 1992 with 53 points, three points behind runner-up Patrese and three in front of the Brazilian Ayrton Senna.
 According to Jo Ramírez, a close friend of Senna, the Brazilian considered Schumacher "the next big threat, way ahead of all the other drivers around at the time".

 The Williams FW15C of Damon Hill and Alain Prost dominated the season as well.
 Benetton introduced their own active suspension and traction control early in the season, last of the frontrunning teams to do so.
 Schumacher won one race, the where he beat Prost, and had nine podium finishes; he retired in seven of the other 16 races.
 He finished the season in fourth, with 52 points, beating Patrese as teammate, so much so that Briatore and his team thought that Patrese was washed up and that they had no problem with their car.